SIRAHFF/documentation/docs/source/AMBER/Tutorial-3.rst

 This tutorial shows how to apply a multiscale representation of DNA, which is available in the SIRAH force field, to study protein-DNA interactions.
 In this approach, the protein and its binding region are treated with an atomistic force field, while the contextual DNA is represented at coarse-grained (CG) level.
-The simulated system is composed of the human TATA binding protein (TBP, PDB: 1C9B) bounded to the TATA box at the promoter region (-64 to +13) of the Human Immunodeficiency Virus type 1 (HIV-1, GenBank: K03455, **Figure 1**).
+The simulated system is composed of the human TATA binding protein (TBP PDB: `1C9B <https://www.rcsb.org/structure/1c9b>`_) bounded to the TATA box at the promoter region (-64 to +13) of the Human Immunodeficiency Virus type 1 (HIV-1, GenBank: `K03455 <https://www.ncbi.nlm.nih.gov/nuccore/K03455.1>`_, **Figure 1**).
 Solvent effects are considered implicitly using the Generalized Born model (GB).

 The main references for this tutorial are: `All-atoms/CG DNA <https://pubs.rsc.org/en/Content/ArticleLanding/2011/CP/c1cp21248f>`_ and `SIRAH Tools <https://academic.oup.com/bioinformatics/article/32/10/1568/1743152>`_.
 We strongly advise you to read these articles before starting the tutorial.